amit-mndal/LeetMetric/README.md

 # LeetMetric

 LeetMetric is a simple and clean web app that helps you track your LeetCode progress.
-Just enter your username and instantly see your problem-solving stats in a visual and easy-to-understand way..
+Just enter your username and instantly see your problem-solving stats in a visual and easy-to-understand way.